jbernhard-nw/rec-workshop/README.md

 - [Joshua Bernhard](https://www.linkedin.com/in/joshuabernhard/) My career can be described as educating others, and then educating myself to ensure that how I am educating others is relevant.

-**Teaching:** Iowa State University, University of Colorado, Galvanize, Udacity, General Assembly
+**Teaching Experience:** Iowa State University, University of Colorado, Galvanize, Udacity, General Assembly

-**Experience:** Championship Production, Clovis Oncology, KPMG, NerdWallet
+**Industry Experience:** Championship Productions, Clovis Oncology, KPMG, NerdWallet

 About the workshop
 ------------------